bzreinhardt/bzreinhardt.github.io/_posts/2018-2-16-ai-breakfast.md

 *Failing intelligently* is another huge piece that people often gloss over.
 Failing intelligently is what you expect a real person to do - "I'm sorry, I don't know about that - I think it might be like this other thing I do know, or I can refer you to someone who does."
 That example contrasts to many systems who's failure modes look like "Siri, what is the definition of failure" "Ok.
 Calling your mother!"

 A brilliant and extreme strategy to building intelligently failing system is to start with a system that literally doesn't work but still provokes positive reaction.
 From there, everything that does work is all upside.
-Instead of

 Some open questions:
 - Where does design iteration sit in the pipeline?
 It's easy to set metrics for tasks with clear success (getting the right answer, destroying weeds) but for anything else they will need to evolve over time.